Yolanda-Ling-Li/517-Program-2-Rails/README.md

 ## Bonus
 * We finished the bonus1 that no one can access sepcial page without login.
 * Emails are sent to accounts when triggered, be sure to register with your real email.
+## Test
+* All the test files are in librarysystem/test .

 ## Details:
 * When a library is deleted, any list or items relate to this library will be deleted, so does book.
 In other words, when you delete a library, you are deleting all books and records according to this library, and when you destroy a book, you are destroying every records relate to this book.